top of page

 Focaccia

-We make it thick, crunchy and topped with cherry tomatoes and rosemary.
+We make it thick, crunchy and topped with cherry tomatoes and oregano.

 Polpette